AAUW Targets Members of Congress for Equal Pay Day ActionMarch 31, 2014

 Recently, the U.S. Senate has taken steps to advance gender equity with four new co-sponsors to the Paycheck Fairness Act, a committee hearing on the bill April 1, and an expected vote on the bill on or around Equal Pay Day.
 AAUW urges members of the House to similarly show their support for the Paycheck Fairness Act around Equal Pay Day, the symbolic date in April when women’s earnings catch up to men’s earnings from the previous year.

-“Congress needs to stop treating equal pay as a partisan issue — it’s a family issue,” said Linda D. Hallman, CAE, executive director and CEO of AAUW.
+“Congress needs to stop treating equal pay as a partisan issue — it’s a family issue,” said Linda D. Hallman, CAE, CEO of AAUW.
 “Members of Congress serve women whose families struggle to make ends meet.
 Families are tired of pledges for equality without any action to give employers and employees the tools they need to close the pay gap.”

 After controlling for factors known to affect earnings, such as education, parenthood, and hours worked, AAUW research found that women earn 7 percent less than men earn just one year out of college, even when they have the same major and occupation.
 That statistic is just the tip of the iceberg.
 AAUW’s The Simple Truth about the Gender Pay Gap found that women typically are paid about 90 percent of what men are paid until they hit age 35.
 After that, median earnings for women fall to 75–80 percent of what men’s earnings.
 The gender pay gap affects all women, but it’s worse for mothers as well as for black and Hispanic women.